ros-navigation/docs.nav2.org/docs/migration/Iron.md

 In this case, the FollowPath is the default controller_id.
 The difference between the two controller_ids is that HighSpeedFollowPath has a higher max velocity compared to the FollowPath.
 This difference can be well noted in the GIF.

-#### ATTENTION
+!!! warning "Attention"

     If a server is unavailable, then the combo box or the drop down list of the particular component will be empty.

 ## RPP new optional `interpolate_curvature_after_goal` behavior and fix conflict between `use_rotate_to_heading` and `allow_reversing`